Yoink4CM/Yoink4CM/README.md

 Auto App: Drag and drop your installer onto Auto App to automatically create an Application in your ConfigMgr setup (requires Yoink4CM already integrated).
 Supports winget .yaml files.

+Auto OSUP: Drag and drop your extracted Windows ISO folder to automatically upload it to ConfigMgr (requires Yoink4CM already integrated).

 Auto Package: Drag and drop your installer onto Auto Package to automatically create a Package in your ConfigMgr setup (requires Yoink4CM already integrated).
 Supports winget .yaml files.

+Auto WIM: Drag and drop your .WIM file onto Auto WIM to automatically upload an OS image to ConfigMgr (requires Yoink4CM already integrated).

 Yoink4Intune: Grab apps from Winget and package for Intune